2018 Michigan Proposal 2: Background

 Following the 2010 midterms in Michigan, Republicans controlled the Michigan state government, and therefore controlled redistricting.
 The districts they created were gerrymandered to give a partisan advantage to Republicans.
 In the 2012 Michigan House of Representatives election, Democrats won 53.97% of the vote, compared to 46.03% for Republicans.
 Despite this, Republicans won 59 seats, to Democrats' 51.
 A similar result occurred in 2016, with a nearly even vote (49.2%–49.13%) leading to a 16-seat advantage for Republicans.
 In 2019, the districts for the Michigan House, Michigan Senate, and United States House of Representatives were ruled as unconstitutional partisan gerrymandering.

 Ballot access

-Proposal 18-2 was a citizen-led ballot initiative, supported by the 501(c)(4) organization Voters Not Politicians.
+Proposal 18-2 was a citizen-led ballot initiative, supported by the 501(c)(4) organization Voters Not Politicians, founded by Katie Fahey.
 Voters Not Politicians organized the collection of more than 425,000 signatures from registered Michigan voters to allow the proposal to appear on the ballot.